 Gun safes can offer both burglary and fire protection.
 Gun safes come with a wide range of options depending on your needs.
 If your main interest is simply to keep young children away from the firearms, low end and less expensive safes will suffice.
 If you are protecting a valuable collection the larger burglary rated and fire protected safes may be desired.
 We see many homeowners and businesses use gun safes to protect cash, valuables, and paperwork because the price per square inch is inexpensive when compared to other safes.

 Gun safes are often attacked by prying on the front door of the safe to separate the bolts from the frame of the safe.
 To prevent this, a door with at least a solid 3/16 inch plate (over the entire door) should be chosen if you want security.
 1/4 inch and above is even better.
-The BF rated gun safes from American Security are some of the best built gun safes.
+The BFX gun safes from American Security and American Security BFII Gun Safes are some of the best built gun safes.
 They have 1/2 inch solid steel door plates and concrete filled walls.